LinkedInLearning/hands-on-introduction-scala-4413550/README.md

-# COURSENAME
+# Hands-On Introduction: Scala
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Hands-On Introduction: Scala.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]